ozone3950/fan-buying-guide/README.md

 # Credits
-Thank you go Ralicx and The Thonk for helping out with the bearings and some of the fans.
+Thank you go Ralicx, The Thonk, and Drakefy for helping out with the bearings and some of the fans.